bahruprojects/bahruprojects/README.md

 - 👋 Hi, I’m Umar, a professional Data Analyst that working at Chemicals Manufacture Industry☺️.
 - 👀 I’m a Physics Graduated specialized in electronics & instrumentation, I also interested in Computational Physics, Mechatronics Development & Data Analytics.
 - 🌱 I’m currently learning AI/ML Engineering, Cybersecurity & Astrophysics.
-- 📚 I'm a Physics Graduated & planning to geat Astrophysics postgraduate.
+- 📚 I'm a Physics Graduated & planning to get Astrophysics postgraduate.
 - 💞️ I’m looking to collaborate on Data Analysis.
 - 📫 if you interested working with me, please contact via LinkedIn, Email or Telegram.
 - 😄 Pronouns: I'm just a sentient super computer, so i don't have prounouns🗿🗿🗿.